Call Us! Button

 Try to play with Fluffy daily, for at least a few minutes. you don’t have to worry about overdoing it.
 The moment your furball loses interest or gets tired, she’ll just walk away, and turn her attention to choosing her next napping spot.

 Of course, this also depends on how young and active your pet is.
 A kitten or a super frisky young adult will want to play much more than a senior.
-However, playing does benefit older Kitties as well.
+However, playing does benefit older kitties as well, including the benefits of playing with your cat which can improve their physical health and mental alertness.
 Ask your Las Vegas, NV veterinarian for more information.

 Playing with Fluffy isn’t rocket science, but there are a few things you should know.
 The biggest ‘don’t’ is playing rough.
 Your cat may have fun ‘kick-scratching’ your arm, but anything beyond that could scare or even injure your kitty.